-This fellowship provides extensive experience in body MRI (22 weeks), body CT (12 weeks), ultrasound (six weeks), and PET/CT (four weeks) including imaging of chest, abdomen, pelvis, and extremities in adult and pediatric patients.
-Eight weeks of elective time is provided in breast imaging, cardiac imaging, gastrointestinal imaging, interventional radiology, neuroradiology, nuclear medicine, and/or research.
+This one-year fellowship provides extensive experience in body MRI (26 weeks), body CT (12 weeks), ultrasound (4 weeks), and PET/CT (4 weeks), including imaging of chest, abdomen, pelvis, and extremities in adult and pediatric patients.
+Six weeks of elective time is provided, in breast imaging, cardiac imaging, gastrointestinal imaging, genitourinary/gynecologic imaging, interventional radiology, musculoskeletal tumor imaging, neuroradiology, nuclear medicine/molecular imaging, thoracic imaging, and/or research.

 Subsidized housing in the area is available.

 Learn more about Memorial Sloan Kettering’s Radiology faculty.

 US applicants must be board-eligible or board-certified in radiology, as well as have a License to Practice Medicine in New York State before the start of the fellowship.
 Foreign applicants must obtain ECFMG certification, a clinical visa, and a Limited Permit or a full License to Practice Medicine in New York State prior to the fellowship.
 MSKCC sponsor H-1B and E-3 visas for this program.